JordanNottebart/OrderSystem/README.md

 	- After clicking the "Resupply" button, an alert will appear indicating whether the resupply was successful or not.

 ###Customers
 Let's start by adding our first customer.
 First, navigate to the customers page from the sidebar.
-Here you will see a list but with no entries in it.
+Here we will see a list but with no entries in it.
 Click on the "New Customer" button, to add a customer to the database.
 This will redirect us to the Create Customer page.
 Fill in the fields.
 All fields are required.
 - Last name (string with max.
 50 characters)
 - First name (string with max.
 50 characters)